nodejs/quic/doc/api/quic.md

 * `address` {string}
 * `iface` {string}

+Tells the kernel to join a multicast group at the given `multicastAddress` and `multicastInterface` using the `IP_ADD_MEMBERSHIP` socket option.
+If the `multicastInterface` argument is not specified, the operating system will choose one interface and will add membership to it.
+To add membership to every available interface, call `quicsocket.addMembership()` multiple times, once per interface.

 ### quicsocket.address
 <!-- YAML
 added: REPLACEME
 -->

 * Type: Address

+An object containing the address information for a bound `QuicSocket`.

+The object will contain the properties:

+* `address` {string} The local IPv4 or IPv6 address to which the `QuicSocket` is bound.
+* `family` {string} Either `'IPv4'` or `'IPv6'`.
+* `port` {number} The local IP port to which the `QuicSocket` is bound.

+If the `QuicSocket` is not bound, `quicsocket.address` is an empty object.

 ### quicsocket.bound
 <!-- YAML